Kia Tigers: 2000s

+2010s

 On October 18, 2011, Sun Dong-yeol and Lee Soon-cheol returned to the Tigers.
 Sun Dong-yeol was named the new manager and Lee Sun-choel was named the new head coach of the KIA Tigers.

 In Sun's first season, the Tigers finished a disappointing fifth place after making the playoffs in 2012.
 Struggling for most of the year, a late playoff surge saw the Tigers fall just short of their rivals, the Lotte Giants, who claimed the fourth and final postseason position.
 The final weeks, however, inspired a lot of confidence that 2013 would be a good year after starting pitchers Seo Jae-weong, Kim Jin-woo and Yoon Suk-min all posted complete-game wins.

 Sun Dong-yeol was retained as manager of the Tigers and after a very promising pre-season, the Tigers were considered one of the favorites for the Korean Series.
-Their early season form was blistering and, by early May, they sat top of the table.
+Their early season form was blistering, and, by early May, they sat top of the table.
 The batters, especially Choi Hee-seop, came alive and left-handed pitcher Yang Hyeon-jong was enjoying his best run since notching up 16 wins in 2010.

 But the Tigers made a disastrous trade when they off-loaded 2009 MVP Kim Sang-hyeon to the SK Wyverns for right-handed pitcher Song Eun-beom.
-Song had previously pitched in the Korean Series against the Samsung Lions but his form plummeted and KIA went on to rue the missing power from Kim once Choi, and others, faded horribly as the season progressed.
+Song had previously pitched in the Korean Series against the Samsung Lions, but his form plummeted, and KIA went on to rue the missing power from Kim once Choi, and others, faded horribly as the season progressed.
 They were effectively out of the playoff hunt with over a month to go, ending the 2013 season with just 51 wins from their 128 games in eighth place out of nine teams, ahead of the Hanwha Eagles.

 In 2014, the Tigers moved to their new home, the 27,000 capacity Gwangju KIA Champions Field.
 Sun Dong-yeol was given his third season with the club, but Lee Sun-cheol moved on.
 Free agents Lee Yong-kyu (Hanwha Eagles) and Yoon Suk-min (Baltimore) left the club but the Tigers brought in LG Twins' center-fielder Lee Dae-hyung as a free agent.
-Lee, born in Gwangju, was joined at his home town club by Kim Byung-hyun, a two-time World Series champion.
+Lee, born in Gwangju, was joined at his hometown club by Kim Byung-hyun, a two-time World Series champion.
 Their three foreign players were starting pitcher D.J.
 Houlton, closer Jairo Asencio and first baseman Brett Pill.
 Houlton was replaced midway through the season by Justin Thomas.